10 Optimization Techniques For Sustainable Growth

 5. FOCUS ON HELPING RATHER THAN SELLING - ZMOT

 Consumers are no longer at the mercy of being sold to.
 Instead, internet technology has empowered consumers to do their own research and make their own purchasing decisions.
 They will most likely choose the company that is the best at showing how they provide the most value for the time and money.
 This is also known as the Zero Moment of Truth (ZMOT).
 This shift in consumer behavior has fundamentally changed the way companies should handle their sales process.
-The focus should now be on helping consumers by being great listeners, communicators and teachers.
+The focus should now be on helping consumers by being great listeners, communicators,

 At INBOUND 2014, Marcus Sheridan revealed the greatest content strategy, which is "They Ask, You Answer!"
 What I love about the strategy is the simplicity.
 The key is to be obsessive about capturing your customers' and prospects' questions.